Rank-level duality of Conformal Blocks for odd orthogonal Lie algebras in genus 0: Proof of Theorem

 \subsubsection{Step I}

-We study the degeneration of the rank-level duality map on $\mathbb{P}^1$ with $n$ marked points.
-We use Proposition \ref{geometricinput} to reduce to case when the conformal blocks is on $\mathbb{P}^1$ with $3$ marked points and the representation attached to one of the marked points in $\omega_1$.
+We study the degeneration of rank-level duality maps on $\mathbb{P}^1$ with $n$ marked points.
+We use Proposition \ref{geometricinput} to reduce to the case for conformal blocks on $\mathbb{P}^1$ with three marked points and the representation attached to one of the marked points is $\omega_1$.
 The details of this step are explained in Section \ref{generalal}.